crdoconnor/strictyaml/docs/why-not/toml.md

 3. Having symbols delimiting blocks and indentation violates the DRY principle.

-4. It does away with the typical C debate of "where to put the curly braces".
+4. It does away with the typical religious C debate of "where to put the curly braces".

-## 2. It overcomplicates itself just like YAML did
+## 2. It overcomplicates itself just like YAML did by trying to do too much

 Somewhat ironically, TOML's creator quite rightly criticizes YAML for not aiming for simplicity and then unfortunately falls into the same trap itself.
 One way it does this is by trying to include date and time parsing which imports *all* of the inherent complications associated with [dates and times](https://infiniteundo.com/post/25326999628/falsehoods-programmers-believe-about-time).

-StrictYAML separates parsing (which is part of the restricted spec) and type coercion (which isn't).
+StrictYAML separates parsing (which is part of the cut down YAML spec) and type coercion (which isn't).

 **The only three types StrictYAML parser cares about are mappings, sequences and strings**.